LuanKrzyzaniak/machine-learning-study/annotations.md

 #### 📘 Introduction for machine learning with python

 **Why Python?** Python is a general-use language that's easy to use and include a variety of useful features and libraries.
 It has support for object-oriented programming, web applications and GUI design, as well as various libraries for data treatment that allow us to model over any type of data, be it image, text, or value.
 Also, Python supports some script languages, which allow us to quickly interact with our code via terminal or other tools. <br>

 **scikit-learn** is the most used Python library for machine learning.
-User guide: <https://scikit-learn.org/stable/user_guide.html>
+User guide: <https://scikit-learn.org/stable/user_guide.html> <br>
+Install it via **ANACONDA**, a prepackage that includes numPy, SciPy, matplotlib, pandas, IPython, Jupyter Notebook, and scikit-learn, or via **PIP** $ pip install numpy scipy matplotlib ipython scikit-learn pandas (jupyter separately)

 #### ❔ Questions